sailpoint-oss/golang-sdk/api_v2024/docs/Methods/AccessRequestApprovalsAPI.md

 	"fmt"
 	"os"
   v2024 "github.com/sailpoint-oss/golang-sdk/v2/api_v2024"
-	openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+	sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
-    ownerId := 2c91808568c529c60168cca6f90c1313 # string | If present, the value returns only completed approvals for the specified identity.    * ORG_ADMIN users can call this with any identity ID value.    * ORG_ADMIN users can also fetch all the approvals in the org, when owner-id is not used.    * Non-ORG_ADMIN users can only specify *me* or pass their own identity ID value. (optional) # string | If present, the value returns only completed approvals for the specified identity.    * ORG_ADMIN users can call this with any identity ID value.    * ORG_ADMIN users can also fetch all the approvals in the org, when owner-id is not used.    * Non-ORG_ADMIN users can only specify *me* or pass their own identity ID value. (optional) limit := 250 # int32 | Max number of results to return.
+    ownerId := `2c91808568c529c60168cca6f90c1313` // string | If present, the value returns only completed approvals for the specified identity.    * ORG_ADMIN users can call this with any identity ID value.    * ORG_ADMIN users can also fetch all the approvals in the org, when owner-id is not used.    * Non-ORG_ADMIN users can only specify *me* or pass their own identity ID value. (optional) # string | If present, the value returns only completed approvals for the specified identity.    * ORG_ADMIN users can call this with any identity ID value.    * ORG_ADMIN users can also fetch all the approvals in the org, when owner-id is not used.    * Non-ORG_ADMIN users can only specify *me* or pass their own identity ID value. (optional) limit := 250 // int32 | Max number of results to return.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250) # int32 | Max number of results to return.
-See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250) offset := 0 # int32 | Offset into the full result set.
+See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250) offset := 0 // int32 | Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) # int32 | Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
-See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) count := true # bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
+See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) count := true // bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
 Since requesting a total count can have a performance impact, it is recommended not to send **count=true** if that value will not be used.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to false) # bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
 Since requesting a total count can have a performance impact, it is recommended not to send **count=true** if that value will not be used.
-See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to false) filters := id eq "2c91808568c529c60168cca6f90c1313" # string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **id**: *eq, in, ge, gt, le, lt, ne, isnull, sw*  **requestedFor.id**: *eq, in, ge, gt, le, lt, ne, isnull, sw*  **modified**: *gt, lt, ge, le, eq, in, ne, sw* (optional) # string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **id**: *eq, in, ge, gt, le, lt, ne, isnull, sw*  **requestedFor.id**: *eq, in, ge, gt, le, lt, ne, isnull, sw*  **modified**: *gt, lt, ge, le, eq, in, ne, sw* (optional) sorters := modified # string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **created, modified** (optional) # string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **created, modified** (optional)
+See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to false) filters := `id eq "2c91808568c529c60168cca6f90c1313"` // string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **id**: *eq, in, ge, gt, le, lt, ne, isnull, sw*  **requestedFor.id**: *eq, in, ge, gt, le, lt, ne, isnull, sw*  **modified**: *gt, lt, ge, le, eq, in, ne, sw* (optional) # string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **id**: *eq, in, ge, gt, le, lt, ne, isnull, sw*  **requestedFor.id**: *eq, in, ge, gt, le, lt, ne, isnull, sw*  **modified**: *gt, lt, ge, le, eq, in, ne, sw* (optional) sorters := `modified` // string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **created, modified** (optional) # string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **created, modified** (optional)

 	configuration := NewDefaultConfiguration()
-	apiClient := NewAPIClient(configuration)
+	apiClient := sailpoint.NewAPIClient(configuration)
+  resp, r, err := apiClient.V2024.AccessRequestApprovalsAPI.ListCompletedApprovals(context.Background()).Execute()
-	resp, r, err := apiClient.V2024.AccessRequestApprovalsAPI.ListCompletedApprovals(context.Background()).OwnerId(ownerId).Limit(limit).Offset(offset).Count(count).Filters(filters).Sorters(sorters).Execute()
+	//resp, r, err := apiClient.V2024.AccessRequestApprovalsAPI.ListCompletedApprovals(context.Background()).OwnerId(ownerId).Limit(limit).Offset(offset).Count(count).Filters(filters).Sorters(sorters).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `AccessRequestApprovalsAPI.ListCompletedApprovals``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)